CSaratakij/MainBlog/content/projects/Doppelganger.md

 At first, I throw player in the situation where they need to use the focus ability in order to proceed.

-Not only it help player to understand what it capable of, but also how to use it to solve their problem as well.
+Not only it help player to understand what it capable of, but also how to use it to solve the puzzle as well.

 ![tutorial-0](/dg-3.png)